(last updated: 08/15/21)

 HASTE adds + speed to your next non-RUSHED normal or global.

-S Rank: +% stacking QUICKENING bonus when attacks are blocked.
+x[1.5] to QUICKENING bonus when your attacks are blocked

 SIG ABIL: Access to use of +blitz to act twice in one turn.

-Characters in TOP can use +rush without the reserve cost.
+Characters in TOP can use +rush with no reserve cost.
 In addition, if they use +rush and then attack with a Normal, they will gain the standard reserve recovery for that normal even though it has been RUSHED.

 D Rank is similiar to other low ranked actives: exceptional effort for a one-time boost in effectiveness for that fighter's style.
 Another byproduct of the extra effort required is that RUSHed normals will not return any reserve.